WPTravelteam/wp-travel/readme.txt

 == Changelog ==

 = 4.4.5 =
-Release Date:
+Release Date: 28th January, 2021

 Fixes:
-* Issue in select pax section of legacy version of booking regarding price and price per not displaying in the list.
+* Issue in select pax section of the legacy version of booking regarding price and price per not displaying in the list.
-* Translation of booking options list strings fixes in checkout page.
+* Translation of booking options list strings fixes in the checkout page.
 * Cannot read property 'title' of undefined while selecting pricing.
-* Undefined $post global variable notice in customizer.
+* Undefined $post a global variable notice in customizer.
 * Sort Trip by date in the shortcode `WP_TRAVEL_ITINERARIES`.

 Enhancement:
-* Added support for currency name display (E.g USD,AUD instead of $) on frontend trip pages.
-This can be enable or disable from  WP Travel Admin Settings.
+* Added support for currency name display (E.g USD, AUD instead of $) on frontend trip pages.
+This can be enabled or disable from  WP Travel Admin Settings.
-* Added WordPress REST API to get booking data.
 * Added Helper function `WP_Travel_Helpers_Trip_Dates::is_fixed_departure($trip_id)` to check whether it is fixed departure trip or not.

 = 4.4.4 =
 Release Date: 7th January, 2021